People confuse the phrases writ large and at large. Here is the difference:

 Nonetheless, I think it is useful to have phrases that mean different things and preserve the beauty of special phrases.

-Maybe “writ large” will take on new meaning as people use it more often, but I think it’s worth also preserving its old meaning.
+Maybe “writ large” will take on new meaning as people use it more often, but I think it’s worth also preserving its current meaning.

 Who made this?